-Gut health has become a buzzword in wellness circles — and for good reason.
-The gut, often referred to as the “second brain,” plays a crucial role in both physical and mental well-being.
-From digestion to immunity, energy levels to emotional balance, a healthy gut supports nearly every system in the body.
+Gut health has become a major focus in modern wellness — and for good reason.
+The gut, often called the “second brain,” plays a critical role not only in digestion but also in immunity, energy levels, mood, and emotional balance.
+A healthy gut supports nearly every system in the body, influencing how we feel both physically and mentally.

 Your gut isn’t just your stomach — it refers to the entire digestive tract, from the mouth to the colon.
 At the heart of gut health is the microbiome — trillions of bacteria, viruses, and fungi that live inside the intestines.